ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/index.rst

 how common sex and gender proxies such as chromosomes or sex organs are imperfect and not fully inclusive of lived experiences.

-Using imperfect proxies can create real harm by alienating individuals, and by creating invalid research.
-People who are not cisgendered (a diverse group including intersex, nonbinary, transgender and other gender nonconforming individuals) experience gendered language frequently which can be alienating and cause harm.
-These individuals might be less likely to interact with healthcare, see themselves in research, and lose opportunities as a result.
+Using imperfect proxies and gendered language can create harm by alienating individuals, and by creating invalid research.
+People who are intersex, transgender, nonbinary, and/or have other gender-nonconforming identities experience harm from gendered language in a number of ways, including documented reductions in interactions with healthcare, not being included in research, and lost opportunities.
 In an effort to work toward institution-wide DEI goals and advance our team’s research and publications, we created this guide to explore the concepts of sex and gender and offer inclusive language alternatives.